-Glenn Thomas is in his first season serving as Baylor's co-offensive coordinator and quarterbacks coach.
+Glenn Thomas is in his second season serving as Baylor’s co-offensive coordinator and quarterbacks coach.

 Thomas, who spent the previous two seasons as Rhule's offensive coordinator and quarterbacks coach at Temple University, brings to Waco seven years of NFL coaching experience and 11 years of coaching in the state of Texas.

 In two years at TU, one as quarterbacks coach and the second as offensive coordinator, Thomas helped the Owls win 20 games and capture the 2016 American Athletic Conference title.
 Under Thomas' direction in 2016, the offensive production increased 46.9 yards per contest (from 366.7 to 413.6) and 2.6 points per game (from 29.8 to 32.4).
 In his first season at Temple, Thomas mentored junior QB P.J.
 Walker as he threw for 3,295 yards and 22 touchdowns on 230-of-395 passing.
 In two seasons working with Walker, Thomas helped the signal caller become Temple's all-time leader in pass attempts (1,410), completions (803), passing yards (10,273), TD passes (72) and total offense (11,100).

 Prior to his arrival at Temple, Thomas spent seven seasons in the NFL.
 He was the Atlanta Falcons quarterbacks coach for three seasons after four seasons as an offensive assistant.
 During his tenure in Atlanta, the Falcons offense was its most productive in franchise history, and quarterback Matt Ryan soared to new levels each season.